fdev1/fat32lib/README.md

 - Long filenames support (ASCII only/can be disabled at compile-time);
 - Several memory management options;
 - Easy to use API;
 - Released under GPL v3.
-Commercial licenses also available (contact frodriguez.developer@outlook.com for info).
+Commercial licenses also available (contact <a href="mailto:frodriguez.developer@outlook.com">developer</a> for info).

 Feel free to browse the documentation <a href="http://fernan82.brinkster.net/fat32lib/index.html" target="_blank">here</a>.